Muhammad Amin Asiyalav: Legacy

 Muhammad Amin was a controversial figure among the Circassians.
 He aimed to unite the Circassians, who lacked a developed state structure and relied on local governance, under a single authority to establish order and his efforts were seen as highly threatening by the Russian administration.
 During his rule, he used oppressive methods to maintain order and drew criticism from many groups which eventually led to a decline in his support.

-Among folk tales, there was a type of intention called the Naib intention among the Circassians, who were forced by the Naib to perform prayers: "This is called the Naib prayer; they force us to perform it, may those who make us do it never see the face of goodness."
+According to some sources who were hostile to Amin, there was a type of intention (niyyah) called the "Naib intention" among the Circassians, who were forced by the Naib to perform prayers: "This is called the Naib namaz; they force us to perform it, may those who make us do it never see the face of goodness."